-In this radio essay, I document my experience donating my voice to a stranger through VocaliD, a company that creates personalized synthetic voices for people with neurological speech disorders.
-Using my own "voicebank" recordings as material, I piece together a story about human connection—the unhappy connection we feel to our own voices, even as we scorn them, and the unlikely connection we can forge by giving our voices to someone else.
+This radio essay documents my experience donating my voice to a stranger through VocaliD, a company that recruits "speech donors" to help produce personalized synthetic voices for people who need them.
+Using recordings from my own "voicebank" as material, I piece together a reflection on human connection—the unhappy connection we feel with our own voices, even as we scorn them, and the unlikely connections we forge by giving our voices to others.

 Originally aired on UnFictional on KCRW: "You Want a Piece of Me?"
 Feb.
 3, 2017

-Our Time is Up tells the story of Jake and Helen McCleary, an elderly couple struggling to save their troubled marriage.
+Our Time Is Up tells the story of Jake and Helen McCleary, an elderly couple struggling to save their troubled marriage.
 The story unfolds across a series of audio snapshots from weekly therapy sessions, in which Jake and Helen sort through the messy details of their failing relationship.
-Unlike a conventional audio drama, the voices of the two main actors are constructed from fragments of oral history recordings: my grandfather, Josiah Patton (1919-2009) and Juanita Bowman (1900-2000).
+The voices of the two main actors are constructed from fragments of oral history recordings with two people who never met—my grandfather, Josiah Patton (1919-2009) and Juanita Bowman (1900-2000).

 Winner of a Sarah Lawrence College International Audio Fiction Award, 2016